Grants

 They meet every 2 weeks barring holidays or any other conflicts.

 One week before the meeting, to ensure committee members and other users have time to review the proposal and ask you questions about the proposal.
-Not to worry, the committee will review your proposal at the next meeting!
+Not to worry, the committee will review your proposal as soon as it is able!

 Grant committee support will post feedback and/or approval on the forum in your proposal post.